 Don’t forget: running a development version also means that it is eventually not stable and can break anytime !
 This is especially true after a feature freeze, when the developers merge their personal git branches to the master branch.

 Note: To be notified about major changes you definitely should subscribe to our mailing list email@example.com at https://mail.kde.org/mailman/listinfo/amarok.
 Of course you will also find help in our #amarok channel on irc.freenode.net, but reading the mailing list is mandatory and spares us a lot of time.
 Since you don’t want to repeat all this completely when you upgrade to a newer version of your preferred distribution, you should consider installing your /home directory on a separate partition from the start, it will spare you quite some time and hassle in the future.

 Edit: Casper van Donderen just pointed me to the possibility to have the latest Amarok from git on Windows, too: if you build KDE using the

 emerge system, just type

 emerge amarok at the kdeenv command prompt.
 Thanks for the hint, Casper!

 11. Important information for code contributors

 Amarok uses a unit test infrastructure that allows us to test the builds.
-If you consider contributing code to Amarok, you need to install Google Mock and you should build Amarok with the following cmake flag:
+If you consider contributing code to Amarok, you need to install Google Mock and compile it against Amarok, then add cmake flag when building Amarok:

 12. Important information for git testers